 Giovani’s CLOSED in 2008.
 It was at the entrance to Kaanapali, on the corner of the Honoapiilani Highway and Kaanapali Parkway.
 It was upstairs from Johnny’s Burger Joint, which also CLOSED in 2008.
 You could eat indoors or on the covered open-air patio.
 Phone 808-661-3160.

 Giovani’s was a casual Italian restaurant open for dinner only.
 They had big bowls of pasta, allowing you to choose any of eight preparations and any of six types of pasta, plus any of thirty additional toppings.
-They also served pizzas, salads, stuffed pastas, five varieties of parmagiana and more.
-They even had early bird specials (good discounts on the pastas from 5:30 to 6:00 PM).
+They also served pizzas, salads, stuffed pasta, five varieties of parmigiana, and more.
+They even had early bird specials (good discounts on the pasta from 5:30 to 6:00 PM).
 See below for some specific Giovani’s menu items as well as photos.

 This was a great choice for families or for casual dining at much less than the usual Kaanapali restaurant prices.